resilient-swarms/meta-cmaes/README.md

    This will generate either 2 binaries (the two meta-learning conditions) or 4 binaries (the control-conditions), depending on BUILD_META.

+   Note that, when you have already compiled the binaries before and changed the code, you need to use

+        bash scripts/make_update.sh

 7. To run, use the binary path obtained from the compilation, and add the replicate_number and the folder where you want to store the results.